abetis/Arduino-core/README.md

-This repository contains all needed files to provide support for Arudino IDE and PlatformIO environments for the Plug-And-Play boards.
+This repository contains all needed files to provide support for Arudino IDE and PlatformIO environments for the Plug-n-Play boards.

 ## Arduino IDE support
 Assuming you already have the Arduino IDE installed.